-Shepherd Moon Farm is located on 47 acres in the St. Croix River Valley.
+Shepherd Moon Farm is located on 50 acres in the St. Croix River Valley.
 We are a family-run and female-operated farm committed to caring for the Earth, creating a vibrant local community, and developing the local economy.
 Our stewardship practices include growing vegetables free of chemicals using crop rotations, limited tillage, green manures, animal manure, and mulching.
-In 2017, Julie’s mother, who had started the CSA 11 years ago, passed the farm down to Julie.
-As the owner and operator, Julie is growing food on the land she grew up on.
+In 2017, Julie’s mother, who started the CSA 13 years ago, passed the farm down to Julie.
+As the owner and operator, this is Julie’s 6th season growing food on the land she grew up on.

 We have a work requirement so our members can become more familiar with the farm.
 Come share in the experience of planting, growing, and harvesting by visiting the farm!

 Shepherd’s Way Farms is a small family sheep dairy farm, focused on regenerational, diversified farming and handcrafting award-winning sheep cheese.
 Cheese CSA is a once-a-month selection of artisan sheep cheeses, available for pick-up at locations in Minneapolis (Mill City Farmers’ Market, Wise Acre Eatery); Saint Paul (Golden Fig/Saint Paul Farmers’ Market, spring-fall); Northfield (Imminent Brewing); and Rochester (Fiddlehead Coffee).